lsst-dm/dmtn-224/index.rst

 If instead the user's identity information comes from the JWT issued by the OpenID Connect authentication process, that data is stored with the token and inherited by any other child tokens of the session token, or any user tokens created using that session token, similar to how data from GitHub is handled.

+Group membership obtained from the OpenID Connect token may or may not include GIDs for each group.
+Missing GIDs are not considered an error, and scopes will still be calculated correctly for groups without GIDs, but no GIDs for groups will be provided to other services.
+This may prevent using groups for access control for services that use a POSIX file system, such as the :ref:`Notebook Aspect <notebook-aspect>`.

 Logout flow
 ^^^^^^^^^^^